Talk to your family about organ donation

-Nationally, three people die every day in need of an organ, and there are approximately 110 people in Hertfordshire on the transplant waiting list.
-Between April 2017 and March 2018, 72 people in Hertfordshire received a transplant from a deceased organ donor.
+Every day in the UK, someone dies waiting for an organ transplant, because there just aren’t enough organ donors.
+There are approximately 85 people in Hertfordshire on the transplant waiting list.
+Between April 2022 and March 2023, 65 people in Hertfordshire received a transplant from a deceased organ donor.

-The Trust’s clinical lead for organ donation, Dr Jon Bramall, said:
+The Trust’s clinical lead for organ donation, Dr Kate Flavin, said:

-Kirit Modi, chair of the Lister Area Kidney Patients Association (LAKPA) said:
+Kirit Modi, MBE, Chair of the Lister Area Kidney Patients Association ( LAKPA) said: